wp-plugins/raw-html/readme.txt

 === Raw HTML ===
 Contributors: whiteshadow
-Tags: posts, formatting, javascript, html, css, code Requires at least: 2.6
+Tags: posts, formatting, javascript, html, css, code, disable Requires at least: 2.8
-Tested up to: 3.1
+Tested up to: 3.2-beta2-18055
 Stable tag: 1.4

 Lets you use raw HTML or any other code in your posts.
 You can also disable smart quotes and other automatic formatting on a per-post basis.